 Ahh, the Internet, the second-to-final frontier.
 People are inspired by its utility and its reach; you want to build, you want to create, you want to fix things!
 As technical tools get better, the ability to turn ideas into functional applications requires less-and-less coding.
-This article is for product people, those on their grind trying to bring functional products and services to the masses.
-We'll show you why "Delivery Networks" are the next thing you need to know about.
+This article is for people of all levels of sophistication, if you create things on the web you should find this useful.
+We'll explain why a "Delivery Network" is something important.
 Engineering background not required.

 Here's a quote from the page:

 ...
 It's a bit like a global load balancer, a smart reverse proxy, a library of powerful Middleware...

 Indeed, that's quite a mouthful for a person who just want to know why something will be a boon to the construction and dispersal of their products.
 Fly, like other established and emerging services, is a Delivery Network.

 By abstracting some of the more challenging distributed systems problems into clean interfaces, these services can save you both time and money and help you ship better products.
 They can increase the bandwidth of one individual and allow them to implement features and functionalities that, historically, would been pain-staking work for an experienced team.

 Let's roll into a simplified breakdown of the three components above to see why having their essence at your finger-tips is a good thing for you.

 A Load Balancer is a piece of software or hardware that sits in-front of an array of servers.
 It receives and disperses traffic.
 It's the maitre d' at the fancy restaurant that is your infrastructure, pointing visitors to empty tables.
 Its ultimate job is to help facilitate scale by spreading traffic in an even way across the server hardware behind it.